w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 # Backpropagation

-The problem with DNNs is that we have hidden layers, the loss functions depend on "hidden parameters" $𝑤$
+The problem with DNNs is that we have hidden layers, and the loss functions depend on "hidden parameters" $𝑤$

 ![Chain rule](./img/neuralnetworks/3 Model73.png)